Income Protection Insurance for Doctors

 Stepped vs Level Premiums

-When deciding between stepped and level premiums there are a number of factors to consider and these are covered under our FAQs topic “What are stepped and level premiums“.
+When deciding between stepped and level premiums there are a number of factors to consider and these are covered under in our article Stepped vs Level Premiums – which is better?.
 However it is clear that the best time to take out a level premium (in both absolute dollar terms and relative terms compared to a stepped premium) is at an age group in the early 30s – this also happens to be the age when many young doctors are embarking upon their careers.
 As a doctor’s greatest asset is the future income flows they will generate and this is what they will borrow against to grow their wealth over time, income protection is an important consideration for young doctors.
 As any income protection cover taken out at this stage of life is likely to be held long term over the course of a professional career, taking out a level premium is likely to result in significant savings compared to a stepped premium.

 To Age 70 Benefit Period

 A number of insurers are now offering the ability to take out income protection benefit periods to age 70.
 While this recognizes the trend in the community to work increasingly past age 65, this may have particular appeal for general practitioner doctors who may expect to be working in their practice in some capacity to this age.
 Not only will this benefit period provide a longer period of income replacement in the event of a serious disability than would a benefit period to age 65, it will also provide continued financial comfort for those who chose to work through their 60s.